-U.S. Department of Transportation
+U.S. Department of Transportation Federal Aviation Administration Office of Environment and Energy Washington, D.C.
+20591 Prepared by:

-Federal Aviation Administration Office of Environment and Energy Washington, D.C.
-20591 Research and Special Programs Administration John A. Volpe National Transportation Systems Center Acoustics Facility, DTS-34 Cambridge, MA 02142-1093 This document is a user's guide for the Volpe Center Acoustics Facility's (VCAF) Time-Space-Position-Information (TSPI) System.
+U.S. Department of Transportation Research and Special Programs Administration John A. Volpe National Transportation Systems Center Acoustics Facility, DTS-34 Cambridge, MA 02142-1093

+This document is a user's guide for the Volpe Center Acoustics Facility's (VCAF) Time-Space-Position-Information (TSPI) System, Version 2.0.
 The VCAF TSPI system is a differential global positioning system (dGPS) which may be utilized for highly accurate vehicle tracking during acoustic and other tests, as well as surveying of field measurement sites.
 Each section of the document is meant to be standalone in terms of its specific purpose.
 As such, portions of the document are redundant.